madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 ```

 The first case is the base case.
 We know that the value is `Zero` and
-the type for that is derived to `Z`.
+hence we can derive the type to `Z`.
 It is immediately visible that `Refl`
 inhibits the type `Refl Z  Z`.

 The next case is the induction case.
 Here we fold out the value such that if